motif-software/obsimian/README.md

 }
 ```

-You will also want to some integration tests to verify that your plugin will work when it receives real commands in Obsidian.
+You will also want some integration tests to verify that your plugin will work when it receives real commands in Obsidian.
 This is where **Obsimian** comes in.

 If your business logic needs to interact with Obsidian's APIs (which it probably will), it should receive instances of its dependencies (e.g. `Plugin`, `App`, `Vault`) as _arguments_.
 This allows your tests to pass in "fake" instances of those dependencies that are lightweight and prepopulated with known data: